 Some basic garden design ideas

-These are the ingredients we look for when come for a garden visit.
-These are the features most likely to attract wildlife and provide them the resources they need.
+These are the elements that we look for when come for a garden visit.
+They are the garden features most likely to attract wildlife and provide them the resources they need.
 Most of these features can readily be added to any garden without changing how it is currently used.

 In a small garden consider adding